 Eat and Drink

-A great way to cool off during the hot Florida summer is with a cool drink, and The Dime is the perfect spot for a handcrafted cocktail.
-The upscale but laid-back bar with vintage appeal is a favorite among locals.
-Take a look at the menu and you’ll know you’re in for a real treat, with cocktail names like Saucy Jack, Last Dragon, and Zwackadoodle.
+A great way to cool off during the hot Florida summer is with a cool drink, and Madrina’s is the perfect spot for a Cuban-inspired craft cocktail and frozen daiquiri.

 Perfect Summer Dining

-When exploring High Springs outside Gainesville, The Great Outdoors restaurant is a good spot for food and drinks.
-The camping-themed restaurant has a large outdoor patio with massive umbrellas to shade the tables.
-It’s a great spot to sit outside while sipping on a cold brew and trying one of the great menu items like Cajun redfish, burgers, fish tacos, salads, crab cakes and more.
+When exploring High Springs, The Great Outdoors restaurant is a good spot to sit down for food and drinks.
+The outdoors-themed restaurant has a large pet-friendly patio with massive umbrellas to shade the tables.
+It’s a great spot to sit outside while sipping on a cold brew, listening to live music, and trying one of the great menu items like Cajun redfish, burgers, fish tacos, salads, crab cakes and more.

-For dessert, visit Talented Cookie Company and satisfy your sweet tooth with their homemade cookies.
+For dessert, visit Colsie Coffee and satisfy your sweet tooth with their homemade cookies.
 In Micanopy, you can pay a visit to Coffee and Cream for their famous freshly squeezed lemonade and outdoor patio.
 Lunch, ice cream and frozen yogurt are served there as well.
-In the Gainesville city limits, Sweet Dreams is the place to go for homemade ice cream.
-While enjoying one of their fun ice cream flavors— cotton candy, Crazy 4 Peanut Butter or raspberry hibiscus ice cream—cool off with a seat at one of the tables shaped like an ice cream cone.
+In Gainesville, Sweet Dreams, and Karma Cream are the places to go for homemade ice cream.

 The Great Indoors